Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 Determine What Caused the Failure

-It’s also crucial to understand what caused the failure.
-This can help you determine whether you have a compensation claim.
+Understanding what caused the failure can help you determine whether you have a compensation claim.

 For example, if you were in a high-speed crash, the sensors should have detected you were in danger and deployed the airbags appropriately.
-This indicates that a defect or malfunction may be responsible.
+A failure indicates that a defect or malfunction may be responsible.

-It can be possible to visually inspect your vehicle for signs of damage to the airbags or sensors but note that you may be observing damage caused by the impact.
-A mechanic may be able to determine if the damage was present before the crash.
+You can inspect your vehicle for signs of airbag or sensor damage after a crash, but note that any visible damage could have been caused by the impact.
+A mechanic may be able to determine if the damage was present before the accident.

-On the other hand, if your airbags didn’t deploy because you struck a curb, pothole, or small animal, you wouldn’t be able to claim for an airbag failure as airbags are not designed to deploy in these types of collisions.
-However, you may be able to claim from other parties depending on who caused your crash, such as a reckless driver or an organization responsible for maintaining the road.
+You cannot claim against a manufacturer if your airbag failed to deploy after striking a curb, pothole, or small animal, as airbags are not designed to deploy in these types of collisions.
+However, you may be able to claim compensation from other parties who may be liable for your accident, such as a reckless driver or an organization responsible for maintaining the road.

 Notify the Manufacturer or Dealership